 Choosing Your Approach

-Deciding between long-term and short-term investments depends on several factors, including your financial goals, risk tolerance, and time horizon.
+Deciding between Long-Term vs. Short-Term Investments depends on several factors, including your financial goals, risk tolerance, and time horizon.
 Here are some considerations to help guide your decision:

-• Risk Tolerance: Long-term investments typically involve less risk compared to short-term strategies, which can see more volatility.
+- Risk Tolerance: Long-Term vs. Short-Term Investments typically differ in terms of risk.
+Long-term investments usually involve less risk compared to short-term strategies, which can see more volatility.

 It’s also worth considering a balanced approach, combining both long-term and short-term investments to diversify your portfolio and mitigate risks.